Welcome to The Gentleman Stationer 2025 Holiday Gift Guide!

 Fine Writing Instruments (Pens and Pencils)

 Classic Pieces of Stationery History.
-If you have a history buff on your list, consider a Caran d’Ache Fixpencil, a 2mm leadholder that bridges the gap between draftsman’s leadholder and mechanical pencil, originally developed to mimic the feel of a traditional woodcase pencil during a period of wartime material shortages that rendered traditional pencil manufacturing difficult.
-The Kaweco Sport pocket fountain pen, as well as the Kaweco “Sketch Up” Clutch Pencil, are modern writing instruments based on a vintage German pocket pen design.
+Conversation pieces always make great gifts!
+Consider a Caran d’Ache Fixpencil, a 2mm leadholder that bridges the gap between draftsman’s leadholder and mechanical pencil, originally developed to mimic the feel of a traditional woodcase pencil during a period of wartime material shortages that rendered traditional pencil manufacturing difficult.
+The Kaweco Sport pocket fountain pen is a modern writing instruments based on a vintage German pocket pen design.
 Kaweco recently re-released the Sport in a piston model, which comes in either a brass or plastic body, depending on your price point.
 Similarly, Traveler’s Company makes a set of brass pocket pens in the traditional “bullet pencil” style, including not just a brass bullet pencil, but a ballpoint pen, rollerball pen, and even a fountain pen.

 Fine Pencil Sets.
 One thing that has been important to me personally is to fill the void left by dedicated pencil retailers closing to pursue new opportunities.
-In my experience, a set of really good woodcase pencils is always appreciated as a gift because people enjoy them and it’s something they won’t necessarily splurge on and purchase for themselves.
+In my experience, quality woodcase pencils are always appreciated as a gift because people enjoy them and it’s something they won’t necessarily splurge on and purchase for themselves.
 (My pencils tend to receive more admiring comments than even my fanciest fountain pens.)
-Consider the Caran d’Ache Swiss Wood Gift Set, containing a set of three high-quality pencils made from three different woods found in Swiss forests, as well as a sharpener and eraser, nicely packaged for gifting.
-This year, we’ve added additional pencil sets to the shop that include high-end Japanese graphite from companies such as Camel, Uni-Mitsubishi and Tombow.
+Consider the Viarco Vintage Pencil Sampler, which contains a dozen each of six different Portuguese vintage-inspired designs from the 1950s.
+This year, we’ve added additional pencils to the shop that include high-end Japanese graphite from companies such as Camel, Uni-Mitsubishi and Tombow.
 Most of our wood pencils can also be purchased individually, if you would like to create your own gift sampler.

 A Fountain Pen Gift Idea.
 In the past, I’ve shied away from recommending fountain pens as gifts.
 Experienced fountain pen users tend to be, ahem, “particular” about their preferences, and a fountain pen for a new user can often turn out to be an expensive gamble if the gift doesn’t catch on.
 With the release of the versatile TWSBI Swipe fountain pen, however, you can offer someone a high-quality writing experience in the form of a fountain pen that comes complete with a cartridge, two different converters, and a reliable nib.
 The Kaweco Sport, with its multiple color options and wide range of price points, is also a low-risk gift idea.
 For experienced fountain pen enthusiasts, I’d recommend a bottle of ink in a color you’d think they would enjoy over a new pen (we’ve recently added dozens of bottles to the shop), or even the annual ink Advent calendar: the Diamine “Inkvent” Calendar, which includes 24 15ml bottles of ink, plus a 30ml bottle to open on the 25th!